amitsaini1912/react-to-do-app/README.md

-# react-to-do-app
+# react-activity
-This is my React To-Do List Activity
+This is my React Activity